 It is your responsibility to provide us with the information necessary to contact your past landlords.
 We reserve the right to deny your application if, after making a good faith effort, we are unable to verify your rental history.
 If you previously owned property rather than renting, you must provide references from your mortgage company as well as proof of title ownership or transfer.
 We also require a proof showing your current address; i.e. current utility bill, cell phone, cable TV bill, etc.

 We must be able to verify independently the amount and stability of your income such as through paycheck stubs, employer contact or tax record.
 If self-employed you will need to provide a business license, tax records, bank records, or a list of client references.
-Gross monthly income must be at least three times of the monthly rent.
+Gross monthly income must be at least four times of the monthly rent.